dotnet/AspNetCore.Docs/aspnetcore/grpc/migration.md

 * Are used to construct a pipeline that handles a gRPC request.
 * Allow work to be performed before or after the next component in the pipeline.
-* Provide access to `HttpContext`
+* Provide access to `HttpContext`:
-  * Middleware provides access to `HttpContext`, `HttpRequest`, and `HttpResponse`.
+  * In middleware the `HttpContext` is a parameter.
-  * gRPC interceptors provide access to `HttpContext`.
-The `HttpContext` is a parameter passed to middleware.
-Inside an interceptor the `HttpContext` cab be accessed using the `ServerCallContext` parameter and the `ServerCallContext.GetHttpContext` extension method.
+  * In interceptors the `HttpContext` can be accessed using the `ServerCallContext` parameter with the `ServerCallContext.GetHttpContext` extension method.
+Note that this feature is specific to interceptors running in ASP.NET Core.

 gRPC Interceptor differences from ASP.NET Core Middleware: